mrothNET/cbor-core/README.md

 the deterministic subset of CBOR (RFC 8949).

 This crate encodes and decodes CBOR using owned data structures.
-Values can be constructed, inspected, and modified directly, using CBOR data types, and maintain deterministic encoding.
+Values can be constructed, inspected, and modified directly using CBOR data types while maintaining deterministic encoding.

-This library is in development.
 The API is not stable yet and may change in future releases.

 ## Status

-The implementation currently targets `draft-rundgren-cbor-core-25` (this might change in the future) and passes all test vectors from Appendix A of that specification, including rejection of non-deterministic encodings.
+The implementation targets `draft-rundgren-cbor-core-25` and passes all test vectors from Appendix A of that specification, including rejection of non-deterministic encodings.

 Supported types: integers and big integers, IEEE 754 floats (half, single, double), byte strings, text strings, arrays, maps, tagged values, and simple values (null, booleans).

 Arrays and maps are heterogeneous.
-Map keys can be any CBOR types including arrays and maps themselves.
+Map keys can be any CBOR type including arrays and maps.

-Accessor methods see through tags transparently, including custom tags wrapping big integers (tags 2/3).
+Accessor methods look through tags, including custom tags wrapping big integers (tags 2/3).

 Encoding is deterministic: integers and floats use their shortest form, and map keys are encoded in sorted canonical order.
-Decoding rejects non-deterministic data as stated in the CBOR::Core draft.
+Decoding rejects non-deterministic data.
 NaN values, including signaling NaNs and custom payloads, are preserved through round-trips.

-`Debug` output uses CBOR::Core diagnostic notation, including `{:#?}` format for multi-line output with indentation for nested arrays and maps.
+`Debug` output uses CBOR::Core diagnostic notation.
+The `{:#?}` format produces multi-line output with indentation for nested arrays and maps.

 ## Security